Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 13/06/2014 (Build 266):
+	- Fixed shotgun not being tracked by stats (whoops!).
+	- Fixed nan% when only hitting an Onos in an entire game (when does this ever happen?).

 - 12/06/2014 (Build 266):
 	- Revamped stats system.
 	- Fixed vanilla bug where Shotguns and Exo Miniguns didn't shoot through soft targets.